Wesley So: Personal life

 So has been estranged from his biological family after they left for Canada and left him alone in Metro Manila.
-In the United States, So lives in Excelsior, Minnesota with Lotis Key, her husband Bambi Kabigting, and their daughter, whom he considers his adoptive family.
+In the United States, So lives in Excelsior, Minnesota, with Lotis Key, her husband Bambi Kabigting, and their daughter, whom he considers his adoptive family.
 So became a citizen of the United States in February 2021.

 He is an Evangelical Christian.
 In an article for Christianity Today in August 2017, he stated that he reads the Bible every night and attends church every weekend.

-He has a younger sister, Wilma Barbossa So, and an older sister, Wendelle Barbossa So.
+In 2025, Chess.com created a documentary about his life, from birth to present day which included interviews with Lotis Key.